 Letters that are well-written, have a clear opinion and are responsive to current events are more likely to be chosen for publication.
 The Walla Walla Union-Bulletin editors always try to give preference to the paper's critics in choosing letters to be published.
 Opinions that differ from those presented elsewhere on the editorial and opinion pages are also given priority.
 The Union-Bulletin also seeks to publish letters from a range of readers of diverse backgrounds.
 Letters represent Union-Bulletin's broad readership rather than serve as a platform for officials of organizations or government agencies.

-When submitting a letter, please include the topic or headline and date of the article, editorial or opinion piece to which your letter refers.
+When submitting a letter responding to another letter or article, please include the topic or headline and date of the article, editorial or opinion piece to which your letter refers.

-In addition to submitting your letter through the website, you may mail or email your letter, and all letters must include your full name (no initials), address and telephone number(s) for verification.
+In addition to submitting your letter through the website, you may mail or email your letter.
+All letters must include your full name (no initials), address and telephone number(s) for verification.
 Only your name and city of residence are published.
 Letters become the property of the Union-Bulletin and may be edited.